CNN controversies: Don Lemon

 In a June 2015 episode of WTF with Marc Maron, then-President Barack Obama used the racial slur "nigger" while discussing racism in the United States, particularly in the wake of the then-recent Charleston church shooting in South Carolina.
 On the June 22, 2015 broadcast of CNN Tonight with Don Lemon, host Don Lemon, in an apparent attempt to spark debate on the topic, held up the Confederate battle flag, and rhetorically asked the audience if they were offended; he then did the same with a large sign, with the aforementioned slur printed on it in large letters.
 Lemon's actions received widespread mockery on social media, and spawned a meme wherein the content of the sign was edited to display various phrases or images, alongside a chyron that read "Does This Offend You?"

 On the February 16, 2023 broadcast of CNN This Morning, Lemon made disparaging remarks about Nikki Haley, who had announced her 2024 presidential campaign two days earlier.
 Lemon claimed that Haley, who was 51 years old at the time, "isn't in her prime", adding that "[a] woman is considered to be in her prime in her 20s and 30s and maybe 40s.
-If you Google ‘when is a woman in her prime,’ it’ll say 20s, 30s and 40s."
+If you Google 'when is a woman in her prime,' it'll say 20s, 30s and 40s."
 When co-host Poppy Harlow challenged his statements, Lemon told her to "look it up."
 Amid a public outcry, Lemon tweeted that afternoon that his comments were "inartful and irrelevant, as colleagues and loved ones have pointed out, and I regret it."
 He was absent from the February 17 broadcast, and called into a CNN staff meeting that day to apologize for his comments.
 CNN chairman and CEO Chris Licht stated during the same meeting that he was "disappointed" by Lemon's comments, describing them as "upsetting, unacceptable and unfair to his co-hosts, and ultimately a huge distraction to the great work of this organization."
 In a February 17 interview with Fox News, Haley dismissed Lemon's comments, saying they were "something that I have faced all of my life," and attributed them to her status as "a minority, conservative, female".
 On February 19, 2023, The Daily Beast reported that Lemon would again be absent from CNN This Morning the following day, February 20; a source told the site that there were "ongoing conversations about Don's future," and that Lemon was "a constant distraction."

+Lemon was fired from CNN on April 24, 2023, after Variety reported that he mistreated female employees throughout his tenure at the network.